Impulse Response Analysis of Structural Nonlinear Time Series Models

 Assumption~\ref{assumption:stationarity} follows both \cite{goncalvesImpulseResponseAnalysis2021} and \cite{chenOptimalUniformConvergence2015}.
 Note that, as $W_{2t}$ depends only on $X_{t:t-p}$, $Y_{t-1:t-p}$ and $\epsilon_{1t}$, the entries of $\xi_{2t}$ in \eqref{eq_main:regression_model} are independent of $W_{2t}$, so that $\E[ u_{2it} \:\vert\: W_{2t} ] = 0$.

 Assumption~\ref{assumption:compactness} implies that $X_t$, $Y_t$, as well as $\epsilon_t$ are bounded random variables.
 In (semi-)nonparametric estimation, imposing that $X_t$ is bounded almost surely is a standard assumption.
 Since lags of $Y_t$ and innovations $\epsilon_t$ contribute linearly to all components of $Z_t$, it follows that they too must be bounded.
-In practice Assumption~\ref{assumption:compactness} is not particularly restrictive, as many credibly stationary economic series often have reasonable implicit (e.g. inflation) or explicit bounds (e.g., employment rate).
+In practice, Assumption~\ref{assumption:compactness} is not particularly restrictive, as many credibly stationary economic series often have reasonable implicit (e.g., inflation) or explicit bounds (e.g., employment rate).
 The analysis of impulse responses on compact domains is, however, non-trivial.
 In Section~\ref{section:relaxed_shocks} below, we provide an IRF shock relaxation framework that can accommodate this setting.